tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_activity.md

 ## Create or fix an API reference documentation topic

-This part of the activity might be more difficult to do, but here is where you'll start building some examples for your portfolio.
+This part of the activity might be challenging, but here is where you'll start building some examples for your portfolio.

 1. Identify one of the API reference topics that needs help.
 (If the API has a new reference endpoint to document, focus on this endpoint.)
 2. Edit the topic to improve it.
 (If it's a new endpoint, write the documentation for it.)